Councillor suggests 'paint guns' as novel solution to stop speed demons

 - Flaxmere College teacher censured for viewing porn on school computer - NZ Herald

-At a community hui in Flaxmere on Saturday, organised by Hastings District councillors O'Keefe and Peleti Oli, he said while "paint guns" were his personal suggestion, community policing was still the most effective way to stop the problem.
+At a community hui in Flaxmere on Saturday, organised by O'Keefe and fellow councillor Peleti Oli, he said "paint guns" were his personal suggestion, but community policing was still the most effective way to stop the problem.

-He said "hot spots" were also identified at the hui and while they were helpful for police to have knowledge of, the identification of the streets themselves was not a "silver bullet".
+He said "hot spots", including Portsmouth, Wilson, Henderson and Chatham Rds, were also identified at the hui and although they were helpful for police to know, identifying the streets themselves was not a "silver bullet".

-The "hot spots" included Portsmouth Rd, Wilson Rd, Henderson Rd, Chatham Rd.

 "These streets are long stretches of road, but the problem is that when a street is identified and it is policed, it just pushes them onto another street.